pingidentity/pingidentity-devops-getting-started/docs/docker-images/README.md

 - The `latest` [base tag](#latest) may be used in rare scenarios that require stability between sprints, but can accept a sliding tag.

+- But what if I want bleeding edge features, and a stable image tag!?
+For this, the best option is to periodically pull images with the base tag and store them in a local/private repository.

 ## Docker Image Versioning

 * Versions follow a YYMM format